United States Regiments & Batteries > Pennsylvania > Infantry

 April 9 Moved to Washington, D.C. and attached to Wadsworth’s Command, Military District of Washington

-April 13 New uniforms issued.
+April 13 New uniforms were issued.

 May 12 Marched to Catlett’s Station and attached to 3rd Brigade, Ord’s Division, Dept. of the Rappahannock